ni/niveristand-ballard-arinc429-custom-device/Docs/Parameters XML File/Parameters XML File.md

 ```

 Notes:
-- These are Parameters definition for a Tx Channel as <defaultValue> element is present and <hardwareChannel> element is in [16:31] range.
+- These are parameters definitions for a Tx Channel as <defaultValue> element is present and <hardwareChannel> element is in [16:31] range.
-- Below is the breakdown of <labelDecimal>28 with individual Label Bits and BCD Digits (top row represents Bits Indexes):
+- Below is the breakdown of `<labelDecimal>` 28 with individual label bits and BCD Digits (top row represents bit indexes):
 ![429_Frame](429_Frame.png)
-- This Parameter will have a VeriStand Channel named `Parameter 5` with a unit of `psi`.
+- This parameter will have a VeriStand Channel named `Parameter 5` with a unit of `psi`.
-- For Parameter `Parameter 5`, SSM Bits (Bits [29:30]) are used for the sign, we consider it negative if SSM Bits are 11b (0x3).
-For all other SSM Bits values, we consider the BCD to be positive.
+- For parameter `Parameter 5`, SSM Bits (bits [29:30]) are used for the sign; it is considered negative if SSM Bits are 11b (0x3).
+For all other SSM Bits values, BCD is considered to be positive.
 Bits [18:28] are 3 digits (`CHAR 1`, `CHAR 2`, and `CHAR 3`).
-As no Scaling is applied, value can vary in range: [-799:799].
+As no scaling is applied, the value can vary in range: [-799:799].
 The left-most digit `CHAR 1` has only 3 bits width.
-- For Parameter `Parameter 16`, Bits [10:17] are 2 digits (`CHAR 4` and `CHAR 5`).
-As no Scaling is applied, value can vary in range: [0:99].
+- For parameter `Parameter 16`, bits [10:17] are 2 digits (`CHAR 4` and `CHAR 5`).
+As no scaling is applied, value can vary in range: [0:99].

 ### Discrete Parameter Example
 The code snippet below is an example of Discrete Parameters.